nelsieborja/js-dictionary/Built-in Objects/README_FUNCTION.md

     // The function gets invoked at the global scope console.log(myFeels());                                    // LOVE

-    // Create a new function with "this" bound to "feelsModule" var boundMyFeels = myFeels.bind(feelsModule);
+    // Create a new function with `this` bound to "feelsModule" var boundMyFeels = myFeels.bind(feelsModule);
     console.log(boundMyFeels());                               // HATE
     ```